bibletime/bibletime/README.md

 ## FEEDBACK

-Please report any bugs your find to
+Please report any bugs you find to
 [our issue tracker](https://github.com/bibletime/bibletime/issues)
 or see [the BibleTime homepage](https://bibletime.info/) for additional information.